Why Is Nitrous Oxide Called Hippy Crack?

 Healthcare professionals, however, find Nitrous Oxide as an effective drug because:

-Using nasal hood or full face mask, Nitrous Oxide is mixed with a ratio of oxygen.
+Using a nasal hood or full face mask, Nitrous Oxide is mixed with a ratio of oxygen.

 Within 1-2 minutes, a person can already feel it take effect.